xNul/drop/README.md

-Drop, a LÖVE visualizer and music player
+Drop, a Lï¿½VE visualizer and music player
 ==========

 I've always loved music and visualizations, but mainstream visualizers are frequently so packed with features